Kim Kardashian Kimoji Merch Includes Marijuana Rolling Papers, A Butt Pool Float, And ‘Still Drunk’ Flasks

 Kim Kardashian, North West Fan Over Ariana Grande Backstage At Her Concert

-You can also get a tie dye t-shirt for $40 featuring a small middle finger Kimoji in the top left corner.
+You can also get a tie dye T-shirt for $40 featuring a small middle finger Kimoji in the top left corner.

 The line may very well resonate with Kardashian’s millions of young fans but it does not seem to accurately represent Kim’s own life, personality, and overall brand.